ionide/ionide.github.io/content/Editors/Code/getting_started.md

 * Visual Studio Code - it is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux created by Microsoft.
 For detailed documentation of editor, getting-started guides and more visit [official documentation](https://code.visualstudio.com/docs).

 * F# - it is a mature, open source, cross-platform, functional-first programming language.
 It empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.
-Ionide supports any version of F# >= 3.0 but we do recommend using F# 6.0.
+Ionide supports version F# 6.0.
 Detailed installation instructions can be found of F# Software foundation webpage - for [Windows](http://fsharp.org/use/windows/), [MacOS](http://fsharp.org/use/mac/), and [Linux](http://fsharp.org/use/linux/)

 * .NET SDK - .NET is lightweight, cross platform, modern implementation of .NET Framework.
 We strongly recommend installing it since some advanced Ionide features such as debugging and project scaffolding depends on SDK and `dotnet` CLI tooling even if your application is targetting Full Framework.
 For detailed instructions on installing .NET visit [official step-by-step installation guide](https://dotnet.microsoft.com/download)